Skip to content

 South pole view of the expanding Earth

-I concluded that there has to be an aether for magnetism, the electric force and gravity to act without direct physical contact.
+I concluded early on that there has to be an aether for magnetism, the electric force and gravity to act as they do.
+That is, with no direct physical contact between affected objects.

 Electric repulsion and gravitational attraction